Change in Internal Energy by Performing Work: Drilling in Wood

 Goal of experiment

-We will show the increase of temperature of drill and wooden board when drilling a hole.
+We will show the increase of temperature of a drill and a wooden board when drilling a hole.

 The First Law of Thermodynamics states:\[\Delta U\,=\,W\,+\,Q,\]